annelo-msft/gists/patch-models/samples.md

 <details>
 <summary><b>Same example without initial read</b></summary>

 Not every service provides read access with write access, so Patch models must also work without initially retrieving the resource.
 The following C# sample shows how you would send the same PATCH request without doing an initial read.
-Note that the HTTP traffic is the same as shown below, without the initial GET request and service response.
+Note that the HTTP traffic is the same as shown below, but without the initial GET request and service response.

 ```csharp
 User user = new User("123");